decert-me/rareskills-solana-course/src/en/chapter_21.md

 });
 ```

-Some items in this example differ from earlier tutorials, particularly the use of UncheckedAccount.
+Some items in this example differ from earlier tutorials, particularly the use of `UncheckedAccount`.

 ## What is UncheckedAccount in Solana Anchor?

 The UncheckedAccount type tells to Anchor to not check if the account being read is owned by the program.

-Note that the account we passed through the Context struct is not an account that this program initialized, hence the program does not own it.
+Note that the account we passed through the `Context` struct is not an account that this program initialized, hence the program does not own it.

-When Anchor reads an account of type Account in the #[derive(Accounts)] it will check (behind the scenes) if that account is owned by that program.
+When Anchor reads an account of type `Account` in the `#[derive(Accounts)]` it will check (behind the scenes) if that account is owned by that program.
 If not, the execution will halt.

 This serves as an important safety check.